Courses ofInstruction

 Requirements:

-GEO 186 Introduction to Hydrogeology; and six courses selected from the following four lists: Global Context & Aquatic Processes, Analytical Techniques, Spatial & Statistical Analysis, and the Aquatic Sciences Capstone Research Experience.
+GEO 186 Introduction to Hydrogeology and BIOL 167 Introduction to Biology: Topics; and five courses selected from the following three lists: Global Context and Aquatic Processes, Spatial and Statistical Analysis, and the Aquatic Sciences Capstone Research Experience.
+A formal (non-credit bearing) summer or semester-long research or internship experience or approved internship can substitute for the capstone experience.
 Credit/No Credit cannot be used for program courses.
 No more than two courses from another institution may count toward the minor.
 All courses must be completed with a grade of C- or better.
 At east 3 courses must be unique to the minor.

 Global Context and Aquatic Processes (Two Courses)